 Scroll down to find access to the LPA, Fact Sheet, Reports, and Maps.

 Locally Preferred Alternative

 On August 6, 2021, the TBARTA Board approved a locally preferred alternative for Regional Rapid Transit.
 Click here, or the map at the right, to take a closer look.

 The LPA includes 9 stations total – 4 in Pinellas, 3 in Hillsborough, and 2 in Pasco.
-Six of the nine stations are neighborhood stations that will be funded as part of the RRT project.
-Three of the stations (Gateway, Downtown Tampa, and USF Area) are intermodal centers that are being funded and constructed separately from the RRT Project.
+Four of the nine stations (SR 54, 62nd Avenue, Tropicana Field, and 4th Street) are neighborhood stations that will be funded as part of the RRT project.
+Five of the stations (Gateway, Westshore, Downtown Tampa, USF Area, and SR 56) are intermodal centers that are being funded and constructed separately from the RRT Project.